top of page

 A lot of people are destitute, and there are a lot of homeless children, please do not give money to children.
 The money you are giving out will not stay in their pockets, it will go back to the 'beggar master' who may have quite a profitable little business going.

 You may see a lot of distressing things but please try not to get overwhelmed by it all.
-Accept that being surrounded by poverty is a part of your journey - and try to take in all the charm and character of the people and the place you are in at the same time.
+Accept that being around poverty is a part of your journey - and try to take in all the charm and character of the people and the place you are in at the same time.

 If you need a little escape, then pop into a Starbucks or a Cafe Coffee Day.
 I hate chains and I would be the last person to recommend going to a place like this in India when there are so many other great options...
 However both of these places have security, wifi, and AC, so it can be nice to use them to have a little breather if the streets are getting a bit too much.